Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mischievous-apprentice.md

 [:spells/fling;header:]

 # Precarious Riposte
-Starting at 13th level, your [[mischievous incantations]] become instinctual, allowing you to cast them in a repertoire of unique reactions.
+Starting at 13th level, the [[mischievous incantations]] you've specialized in become instinctual, allowing you to cast them in a repertoire of unique reactions.

 ## Deceitful Dodge
 At 13th level, if you're specialized in the [[deceitful maneuver]] cantrip, you learn the **deceitful dodge** riposte.
 When you're targeted by an attack that relies on sight, you may use your reaction to cast [[deceitful maneuver]] and give it disadvantage.